 5. What advice would you give to a person who is considering cheating?

 I’ve been in that situation.
-Like I said, I don’t judge anyone who chooses to cheat.
+As I said, I don’t judge anyone who chooses to cheat.
 But, I have told someone, “If this is what you feel you must do, be very aware of the consequences.
 It could backfire on you and your family.
 People could get hurt, including yourself.
-Think about it thoroughly before doing something you’ll regret.
-Might be time to address certain issues in your marriage as well.”
+Think about it thoroughly before doing something you’ll undoubtedly regret.
+It might be time to address certain issues in your marriage as well.”
 And – read my book!
 I didn’t say that, only because I hadn’t written it yet.
 I would certainly try and piece out why he/she feels that this is an option they want to explore, then I would explain my experience.
-Not pretty.
+Not so pretty.
 I’d also suggest speaking to a trained professional before dipping their toe, or whatever appendage, into those murky waters.
-That might get them to thinking in a different direction.
+That might help them think in a different direction.

 6. How do you help your clients survive infidelity consequences and not be a victim of it?